asyml/texar/README.md

 Users can construct their own models at a high conceptual level just like assembling building blocks.
 It is convenient to plug-ins or swap-out modules, and configure rich options of each module.
 For example, switching between maximum likelihood learning and reinforcement learning involves only changing several lines of code.
 * **Extensibility**.
 It is straightforward to integrate any user-customized, external modules.
 Also, Texar is fully compatible with the native TensorFlow interfaces and can take advantage of the rich TensorFlow features, and resources from the vibrant open-source community.
 * Interfaces with different functionality levels.
 Users can customize a model through 1) simple **Python/YAML configuration files** of provided model templates/examples; 2) programming with **Python Library APIs** for maximal customizability.
-* Easy-to-use APIs: 1) Convenient automatic variable re-use---no worry about the complicated TF variable scopes; 2) Pytorch-like callable modules; 3) Rich configuration options for each module, all with default values; ...
+* Easy-to-use APIs: 1) Convenient automatic variable re-use---no worry about the complicated TF variable scopes; 2) PyTorch-like callable modules; 3) Rich configuration options for each module, all with default values; ...
 * Well-structured high-quality code of uniform design patterns and consistent styles.
 * Clean, detailed [documentation](https://texar.readthedocs.io) and rich [examples](./examples).